 You may like Pina Coladas and getting caught in the rain, but the latter is less fun when you’re camping or on a hike.
 If you’re heading outdoors during winter then packing wet weather gear is a no-brainer.

-In summer those bulky, insulated hard shell jackets and pants are overkill for the odd bit of rain you may encounter.
-Packing a set of the best lightweight rain jacket and pants will mean that you’re prepared for the inevitable Spring shower without taking up too much space in your pack.
+In summer, those bulky, insulated hard shell jackets and pants are overkill for the odd bit of rain you may encounter.
+Packing a set of the best lightweight rain gear will mean that you’re prepared for the inevitable Spring shower without taking up too much space in your pack.

 There are plenty of great products available but we’ve put together reviews of the best lightweight rain gear that we’d want in our packs when summer skies turn grey.

 - Arc’Teryx Men’s Beta LT Hybrid Rain Jacket

 - Outdoor Research Men’s Helium II Rain Jacket

 - Outdoor Research Men’s Foray Pant

 - Marmot Minimalist Rain Pant